morepath/morepath/doc/security.rst

 ~~~~~~~~~~~

 Logging out is easy to implement and will work for any kind of
-authentication except for basic auth (see later).
+authentication except for basic auth.
 You simply call
 ``morepath.forget_identity`` somewhere in the logout view::

   @request.after